trashpanda001/docker-centos-sshd/README.md

 ## Customization through extension

 This image doesn't attempt to be "the one" solution that suits everyone's needs.
 It's actually pretty useless in the real world.
 But it is easy to extend via your own `Dockerfile`.
-See the [examples](examples/) directory.
+See the [examples][examples_github] directory.

 ### Change root password